AdyGCode/ICT50120-SaaS-Library/ReadMe-API-3-update.md

 - Create a suitable test in Postman to verify that you create a record using the API only.
+- Use the Unknown Author id (1) for the test.

 ### TODO: Add the book - Author relationship

 - Update the book create API endpoint so that when a book is added, its author is linked via the author-book model.
+- The Author is passed as TWO text fields (family name(s) or corporate name, and an optional, null if omitted, given name(s)).
+- Use these two fields to check if the author exists (if so use that id)
+- If not create the author first, then use the new author's ID as the id.
 - Refer to the seeders for help on this one.